 A great emphasis has been given to the 3D content.
 There is no noticeable difference between the 3D satellite imagery on Google Maps and Google Earth.
 However, if you zoom in, Earth doesn’t provide many details about places and streets.
 Obviously, it isn’t made for that purpose.
 But you can get a detailed view of the area by selecting the Map Style Everything.

-6. Google Earth has “I’m Feeling Lucky” button
+6. Google Earth has an “I’m Feeling Lucky” button

 Why Google Earth when you have Google Maps?